 - (A) The owner or operator of a bakery oven shall maintain a daily record of operations.
-The daily records shall include at least:

-- 1. The amount of raw material processed;

-- 2. The percentage of yeast used;

-- 3. The fermentation time;

-- 4. The type of product baked;

-- 5. The amount of product baked;

-- 6. The emission factor used for each product; and - 7.
+The daily records shall include at least: - 1.
+The amount of raw material processed; - 2.
+The percentage of yeast used; - 3.
+The fermentation time; - 4.
+The type of product baked; - 5.
+The amount of product baked; - 6.
+The emission factor used for each product; and - 7.
 The quarterly emissions. - (B) Bakery owners or operators employing VOC emission control device(s) shall, as applicable, continuously monitor and record the following parameters of such device(s) while the bakery oven is in operation: - 1.
 Exhaust temperature of all combustion devices, if used.
 Combustion devices must be operated at temperatures high enough to achieve optimum destruction efficiency.
-The optimum operating temperatures will be established by the department at the time of compliance determination; - 2.
-Temperature rise across a catalytic oxidation bed, if used; - 3.
+The optimum operating temperatures will be established by the department at the time of compliance determination: - 2.
+Temperature rise across a catalytic oxidation bed, if used: - 3.
 Exit stream temperature on all condensers, if used; and - 4.
 Any other monitoring parameters as found necessary by the director. - (C) Records under subsections (5)(A) and (B) shall be retained by the owner or operator for a minimum of five (5) years.
 These records shall be made available to the representatives of the Missouri Department of Natural Resources upon request. - (6) Compliance Schedules.
 Any bakery owner or operator of an existing source subject to this rule shall submit a compliance plan to the director within three (3) months of the rule effective date.
 The compliance plan shall include, but shall not be limited to, control device description, testing protocol, date of compliance, and an operating and maintenance plan for the control device(s).
 The owner or operator must implement the approved plan and demonstrate compliance with this rule by January 1, 1997.

-AUTHORITY: section 643.050, RSMo 1994.\ Original rule filed May 15, 1995, effective Dec.
+AUTHORITY: section 643.050, RSMo 1994.
+Original rule filed May 15, 1995, effective Dec.
 30, 1995.

-\Original authority: 643.050, RSMo 1965, amended 1972, 1992, 1993.
+Original authority: 643.050, RSMo 1965, amended 1972, 1992, 1993.

-10 CSR 10-2.390 Conformity to State or Federal Implementation Plans of Transportation Plans, Programs, and Projects Developed, Funded or Approved Under Title 23 U.S.C. or the Federal Transit Laws and by metropolitan planning organizations (MPOs) or other recipients of funds under Title 23 U.S.C. or the Federal Transit Laws (49 U.S.C.
+10 CSR 10-2.390 Kansas City Area Transportation Conformity Requirements

+PURPOSE: This rule implements section 176(c)(4)(E) of the Clean Air Act (CAA), as amended (42 U.S.C.
+7401-7671q.), and the related requirements of 23 U.S.C.
+109(j), with respect to the conformity of transportation plans, programs, and projects which are developed, funded, or approved by the United States Department of Transportation (DOT), and by metropolitan planning organizations (MPOs) or other recipients of funds under Title 23 U.S.C. or the Federal Transit Laws (49 U.S.C.
 Chapter 53).
 This rule sets forth policy, criteria, and procedures for demonstrating and assuring conformity of such activities to the applicable implementation plan, developed pursuant to section 110 and Part D of the CAA.
-This rule applies to the Kansas City ozone maintenance area.
+This rule would apply to the Kansas City attainment area should Kansas City violate the standard and be redesignated as nonattainment.